Who is this article for?

-This article explains how to interpret and respond to the following alert.
+This article explains how to interpret the following alert, and how to respond to the alert.

 Warning - although this alert indicates a serious issue that should be addressed, it does not pose an immediate risk of data loss, security breach, or service interruption.
 If the problem is not corrected, however, more severe problems could occur.

-This alert is triggered when the authority server is unable to connect to the configured external mail server.
+This alert is triggered when the master server is unable to connect to the configured external mail server.